gemeofficial/gemeblog/blog/2025-05-15-garden-soil-vs-compost-pros-and-cons/index.md

 ## Cons of Compost

 1. Can Be Expensive: Buying pre-made compost can be more expensive than buying garden soil.
-2. May Contain Weed Seeds **When Homemade**: If not properly composted by yourself, compost can contain weed seeds.
-However，buying a composter could resolve this issue.
+2. May Contain Weed Seeds **When Homemade**: If not properly composted by yourself, compost can contain weed seeds. **However, buying a composter could resolve this issue**.
 3. Not a Standalone Growing Medium: Compost alone doesn't provide enough structure for most plants.

 ![garden compost homemade](./img/garden-compost-homemade.jpg)